 Cloudflare Load Balancing allows you to distribute traffic across your servers, which reduces server strain and latency and improves the experience for end users.

-- Load balancing and failover: Deliver traffic evenly across healthy servers, automatically failing over when a server is unhealthy or not responsive.
+- Load balancing and failover: Distribute traffic evenly across your healthy servers, when a server is unhealthy or unresponsive.

-- Active health checks: Set up health checks to monitor your servers at configurable intervals and look for specific status codes, response text, and/or timeouts.
-Cloudflare monitors your servers from each of our data centers.
+- Active health checks: at configurable intervals and across multiple data centers to look for specific status codes, response text, and timeouts.

 Load Balancing components

 Cloudflare Load Balancing has three major components: